xemantic/shader-web-background/README.md

   // supplied canvas to use for shading
   canvas: document.getElementById("my-canvas"),
   // called only once before the first run
-  // although it is called after first onResize
+  // although it is called after first onResize to already operate on proper sizing
   onInit: (ctx) => {
     // so we can get access to actual dimensions and center the mouse
     // representation even before any "mousemove" event occurs